Buster Posey: Post-playing career

-On May 7, 2022 at Oracle Park, the Giants organization, which ranged from alumni, coaches, executives, and former players, honored Posey in a pregame ceremony.
+On May 7, 2022, at Oracle Park, the Giants organization, which ranged from alumni, coaches, executives, and former players, honored Posey in a pregame ceremony.
 Posey was also surrounded by his family.
 "Buster Posey Day" was broadcast live on local television on NBC Sports Bay Area.
 On September 21, 2022, the Giants announced that Posey had joined the 30-member ownership group of the Giants and served on its board of directors.

 On September 4, 2024, third baseman Matt Chapman finalized a six-year, $151 million contract to stay with the Giants.
 Posey was active in finalizing the deal during the end of the 2024 season, having led contract negotiations.
 On September 30, 2024, the Giants announced that Posey will be their new president of baseball operations following the firing of Farhan Zaidi.

 Personal life

 Posey married his wife, Kristen, in 2009.
 They had twins (a son and a daughter) in 2011.
 They adopted twin girls in 2020.
 Posey and his family lived in the East Bay during his career.
 After announcing his retirement, Posey and his wife sold their East Bay home and moved back to their home state of Georgia to be closer to their relatives, but then had a change of heart and returned to the Bay Area less than two years later.
 Posey is a Methodist Christian and served as the baseball chapel representative for the Giants.
 Posey's younger sister, Samantha, played softball for Valdosta State University.

-Posey is mentioned in American rapper and Giants fan E-40's eighteenth studio album The Block Brochure: Welcome to the Soil 4.
-Posey is mentioned in the second track song listed; "Bendin' Corners (Skee Skert)," which was produced by Lil Bonez: